mazzzystar/Queryable/README.md

 > Disclaimer: I am not a professional iOS engineer, please forgive my poor Swift code.
 You may focus only on the loading, computation, storage, and sorting of the model.

 You can apply Queryable to your own product, but I don't recommend simply modifying the appearance and listing it on the App Store.
-If you are interested in optimizing certain aspects(such as https://github.com/mazzzystar/Queryable/issues/4, https://github.com/mazzzystar/Queryable/issues/5, https://github.com/mazzzystar/Queryable/issues/6, https://github.com/mazzzystar/Queryable/issues/10, https://github.com/mazzzystar/Queryable/issues/11, https://github.com/mazzzystar/Queryable/issues/12), feel free to submit a PR (Pull Request).
+If you are interested in optimizing certain aspects(such as https://github.com/mazzzystar/Queryable/issues/4, ~~https://github.com/mazzzystar/Queryable/issues/5~~, https://github.com/mazzzystar/Queryable/issues/6, https://github.com/mazzzystar/Queryable/issues/10, https://github.com/mazzzystar/Queryable/issues/11, ~~https://github.com/mazzzystar/Queryable/issues/12~~), feel free to submit a PR (Pull Request).
+* Thanks to [
+Chris Buguet](https://github.com/codingstyle), the issue (https://github.com/mazzzystar/Queryable/issues/5) where devices below iPhone 11 couldn't run has been fixed.
+* [greyovo](https://github.com/greyovo) has completed the Android app(https://github.com/mazzzystar/Queryable/issues/12) development: [Google Play](https://play.google.com/store/apps/details?id=me.grey.picquery).
+The author stated that the code will be released in the future.

+Thank you for your contribution : )

 If you have any questions/suggestions, here are some contact methods: [Discord](https://discord.com/invite/R3wNsqq3v5) | [Twitter](https://twitter.com/immazzystar) | [Reddit: r/Queryable](https://www.reddit.com/r/Queryable/).